 Clarkson College recognizes that we live in a diverse society.
 We value the diversity of our employees, students and the community, and strive to create an environment where all people have equal opportunity.
-We are committed to maintaining an environment that is free of discrimination due to sex, race, color, religion, national origin, sexual orientation, age, disability or veteran status.
+Clarkson College complies with all applicable federal, state and local laws relating to discrimination not discriminate on the basis of race, color, religion, ancestry, sexual orientation, physical or mental disability, age, national origin, ethnicity, sex, veteran's status, or marital status in the administration of its educational programs and policies, financial aid, activities or other school administered programs.

 We will demonstrate our commitment to diversify through the following actions:

-- We will create an environment where all people are treated with dignity and respect, and where difference is valued. - We will create an atmosphere where all people feel welcomed, and where their unique cultural differences are respected. - We will create an environment where all people have the same ability to provide and receive quality health care education.
+• We will create an environment where all people are treated with dignity and respect, and where difference is valued.

+- We will create an atmosphere where all people feel welcomed, and where their unique cultural differences are respected. - We will create an environment where all people have the same ability to provide and receive quality health care education.
 This will include awareness of the many cultural barriers, language and customs of our employees, students and the community in order to provide health care education to a diverse population. - We will openly embrace the diversity of our employee, student and customer population.
 We acknowledge that creating a diverse environment must have the support and commitment of all levels of the organization. - We will celebrate diversity to create an environment of inclusion.